jenny0741/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Purpose
-1. An analysis of kickstarter campaigns from different countries was conducted to predict the outcome of a future kickstart campaign.
+An analysis of kickstarter campaigns from different countries was conducted to predict the outcome of a future kickstart campaign.
 Various forms of entertainment were observed and analyzed utilizing data on their outcomes, campaign goals, and launch dates.

+## Analysis
-Based on the data from the Cateogory Statistics chart, campaigns in the theater catoegory had the most chances of success in reaching their campaign goals.
-When taking a look at Subcategory Outcomes chart, plays specifically in the theater category had a higher success rate than others.
-The success of kickstarter campaigns, especially in May, were the highest during the month of May when looking at data from Outcomes Based on Launch Date.
-To summarize the points, play kickstarter campaigns are the most successful in May.
+1. Campaigns in the theater catoegory had the most chances of success in reaching their campaign goals.
+2. Plays specifically in the theater category had a higher success rate than others.
+3. The success of kickstarter campaigns, especially in May, were the highest during the month of May when looking at data from Outcomes Based on Launch Date.
+4. To summarize the points, play kickstarter campaigns are the most successful in May.

 ![Category_Statistics](Category_Statistics.png)